mikejw/elib-base/docs/getting-started.md

     CREATE DATABASE project;
     USE project;

-Next copy the contents of ./vendor/mikejw/elib-base/dd.sql to this file at the bottm.
+Next copy the contents of ./vendor/mikejw/elib-base/dd.sql to this file at the bottom.

-Between the first chunk of code (after "USE project;") and before the create table blocks create the SQL statement to drop these tables:
+Between the first chunk of code (after "USE project;") and before the `CREATE` table blocks create the SQL statement to drop these tables:

-    DROP TABLE IF EXISTS user_profile, e_user;
+    DROP TABLE IF EXISTS e_user, contact, shippingaddr;

-Next create a file called inserts.sql for data manipulation and add at the top:
+Next create a file called `inserts.sql` for data manipulation and add at the top:

     use project;

-Copy the contents from ./vendor/mikejw/elib-base/dm.sql to this file.
+Copy the contents from ./vendor/mikejw/elib-base/dm.sql to the end of this file.

 Create password
 ---

-To create a user for yourself that's ready to use straight away, use an INSERT statement like the following:
+To create a user for yourself that's ready to use straight away, we need to generate an encrypted password and place it in as the fifth argument to the `INSERT` statement in the `insert.sql` file.

-    INSERT INTO user_profile VALUES(
-    NULL, '<Full Name>', NULL, NULL);

-    INSERT INTO e_user VALUES(
-    NULL, 1, '<your email>', 2, '<username>', '<password>', '', 1, NOW(), NOW());

-Replace '<password>' with the output from running the following command in your terminal (using the default `SALT` values:
+Run the following from the command line:

-    echo -n "DRAGONFLYmy_password_goes_hereDRAGONFLY" | md5
+    php -a
+    php > echo password_hash('yourpassword', PASSWORD_DEFAULT);

+Copy the output and paste it into the `insert.sql` file in place of the existing password hash.

-Initialise the database with initial records with:
+Initialise the database with:

     php ./vendor/bin/empathy --mysql setup

+Or if using "base-docker":

+    docker-compose exec app php ./vendor/bin/empathy --mysql setup

-At this point your database should be set up but you will still not be able to log in.
+At this point your database should be set up, but you will still not be able to log in.
 Continue to Application.